-5.3 Managerial Governance
+5.3 Managerial governance

-Governance characteristics.
-Today, aspects of the managerial governance configuration can be observed in many PSFs, such as major law firms like Baker & McKenzie, multinational accounting firms like Ernst & Young or KPMG, or large IT consulting firms such as Gapgemini or Accenture.
+Today, aspects of the managerial governance configuration can be observed in many PSFs, such as major law firms like Baker and McKenzie, multinational accounting firms like Ernst and Young or KPMG, or large IT consulting firms such as Gapgemini or Accenture.
 The managerial governance configuration differs profoundly from the previously discussed configuration.
-Principles of professional autonomy and selfgovernance are replaced with managerial control, formalization, and a more hierarchical decision-making style.
+Principles of professional autonomy and self-governance are replaced with managerial control, formalization, and a more hierarchical decision-making style.
 The changes in governance from a collegial towards a managerial governance system have been analyzed in longitudinal studies.
-In the accounting industry, the case of Deutsche Treuhand Gesellschaft which became a founding member of KPMG (Reihlen, Albers and Kewitz 2009) and Arthur Andersen illustrate this transformation in governance (Alt 2006).
+In the accounting industry, Deutsche Treuhand Gesellschaft-a founding member of KPMG (Reihlen et al. 2009)-and Arthur Andersen (Alt 2006) illustrate this transformation from a collegial to a managerial governance.

 Firms closely following the managerial governance configuration are typically externally owned and have limited liability.
-While the major accounting firms are largely excluded from external ownership, they have lobbied intensely for the limited liability partnership and have changed their legal form to that of the LLP where possible.
+While the major accounting firms are largely excluded from external ownership, they have lobbied intensely for the LLP and have changed their legal form to that of the LLP where possible.

 Capgemini SA, a French consulting firm, offering a broad range of management and technology consulting, as well as outsourcing services, is a good example of the managerial configuration.
 The managerial configuration applies a hierarchical mode of decision-making coupled with a degree of decentralization.
-Capgemini exemplifies both hierarchical decisionmaking as well as the moderately decentralized organization structure.
-In its 2007 annual report (Capgemini 2008), the firm states: "The principle of subsidiarity is .. paramount, meaning that decisions are to be made as closely as possible to their point of application, and only forwarded to a higher level when they might have an impact on other units besides the one directly concerned."
-Nonetheless, the centralized Group Management at Capgemini retains a significant degree of control and sets rules and standards for the operating units, which "entails strict compliance with a certain number of rules relating to finance, human resources, sales strategy, marketing & communication and legal affairs" (Capgemini 2008).
-Managerial governance is further emphasized in transnational professional service firms such as the Big Four accounting firms, which have implemented regionally integrated partnerships.
+Capgemini exemplifies both hierarchical decision-making as well as the moderately decentralized organization structure.
+In its 2007 annual report (Cappemini 2008), the firm states: "The principle of subsidiarity is .. paramount, meaning that decisions are to be made as closely as possible to their point of application, and only forwarded to a higher level when they might have an impact on other units besides the one directly concerned".
+Nonetheless, the centralized Group Management at Capgemini retains a significant degree of control and sets rules and standards for the operating units, which "entails strict compliance with a certain number of rules relating to finance, human resources, sales strategy, marketing and communication and legal affairs" (Capgemini 2008).
+Managerial governance is further emphasized in transnational PSF such as the Big Four accounting firms, which have implemented regionally integrated partnerships.
 Under these conditions, firms still remain legally a partnership, but partners no longer have voting rights on strategic matters in the partner meetings, as these decisions are now made by a body of elected executives established at the area governance level (Klimkeit and Reihlen 2012).

 The managerial configuration is further characterized by a high degree of specialization and formalization.
-The formalization of processes and outputs in the managerial configuration is best exemplified in Capgemini's "I" transformation program.
+The formalization of processes and outputs in the managerial configuration are best exemplified in Cappemini's "I" transformation program.
 "I" stands for industrialization, innovation, and client intimacy.
-It defines and implements firm-wide standards such as project delivery methodologies (Capgemini 2008, p.
-63).
+It defines and implements firm-wide standards such as project delivery methodologies (Cappemini 2008, 63).

 Owing to the standardized nature of the services, the work of individual professionals can be controlled comparatively easily, and contingent remuneration is thus less needed in the managerial governance configuration than in other PSFs.
 Still these firms will rarely forgo contingent remuneration completely, at least for their senior professionals.
 In these cases, scorecard remuneration will be used primarily.
-As can be expected for a global, highly diversified PSF, Capgemini's remuneration system "is based on common principles, applied in a decentralized way and tailored to local job market conditions and regulations [...] to reward performance with a remuneration model that is motivating yet flexible" (Capgemini 2009b, p.
-33).
+As can be expected for a global, highly diversified PSF, Capgemini's remuneration system "is based on common principles, applied in a decentralized way and tailored to local job market conditions and regulations [...] to reward performance with a remuneration model that is motivating yet flexible" (Capgemini 2009b, 33).
 The managerial configuration is characterized by permanent positions.
 Like most other IT consulting firms, Capgemini does not have an up-or-out promotion system.